 Founded in 1733, Savannah, Georgia is one of the oldest cities in the United States.
-Savannah attracts many visitors from around the world to come experience its rich history, graceful architecture, cobblestone streets, historic buildings, great restaurants, parks, breweries and more.
+Savannah attracts many visitors from around the world to come and experience its rich history, graceful architecture, cobblestone streets, historic buildings, great restaurants, parks, breweries, and more.
 Dripping with Southern charm, a Savannah girls weekend getaway does not disappoint.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 There are so many things to do in Savannah, it’s not a bad idea to try one of the many tours available to see the city.
 There are several unique tours available so you can see it all on your girls weekend.

 Table of Contents

 No girls’ trip is complete without shopping, and Savannah has plenty of opportunities to do just that.
 The best place to start shopping is River Street, of course.
 Who can resist the charm of the cobblestone roads, views of the river, boutique shops, and bars with takeaway beverages?

 Shopping can definitely be more fun with friends and cocktails.
 You will find many local handmade goods, tourist trinkets, and more.
 Another fun spot for shopping in Savannah is City Market, a gathering spot in the city since the 1700s.